 There are many luxury granite bathrooms in St. Louis, and that’s because granite is tough, durable and comes in so many different natural colors that your remodeling options are wide open.
 Granite is an intrusive igneous rock—which is a fancy way of saying that it used to be magma underground.
 This magma never erupted to the surface as lava, but instead cooled slowly in underground chambers, developing a wide variety of beautifully colored crystals made mostly from silica-rich minerals like mica, quartz and feldspar.

-Because of its composition, it is a harder, more durable stone than marble; it is able to withstand heavier use, even in sinks and showers.
+Because of its composition, it is a harder, more durable stone than marble.
+It is able to withstand heavier use, even in sinks and showers, making it a popular stone trend in St. Louis.
 Unlike marble, which is porous, granite does not soak in water, but it still requires regular sealing to prevent staining from spills of bath and cosmetic products.

 Granite Bathroom Trends